LMMarshall/anomalies/README.md

 OperatorDataFinal.ipynb -- a notebook that merges the operator data set with both the normal and the token transactions pulled from Etherscan, does some final aggregations and cleaning and saves the data to file.

+ClusteringAnalysis.ipynb -- a notebook that runs the ensemble clustering algorithm to identify anomalous node host behavior.